mikeybob/mikeybob/README.md

 ![image](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=mikeybob&theme=nord_dark)

 ### Hi there 👋
 - I’m currently working on a private Django project.
+It was easier to code our own Matrix-Synapse functional replacement.
+- Please do not ask me my opinion regarding Matrix-synapse, Element.io, or the Governance of the Matrix Foundation.